Koreans

-Koreans, also known as the Korean people are an East Asian ethnic group native to the Korean Peninsula.

-Koreans mainly live in the two Korean nation states: North Korea and South Korea (collectively and simply referred to as just Korea).
-They are also an officially recognized ethnic minority in other Asian countries; such as China, Japan, Kazakhstan and Uzbekistan.
-Koreans also form sizeable communities in Europe, specifically in Russia, Germany, United Kingdom, and France.
-Over the course of the 20th century, Korean communities have also formed in the Americas (especially in the United States and Canada) and Oceania.
+Koreans are an East Asian ethnic group native to the Korean Peninsula.
+The majority of Koreans live in the two Korean sovereign states of North and South Korea, which are collectively referred to as Korea.
+As of 2021, an estimated 7.3 million ethnic Koreans resided outside of Korea.
+Koreans are also an officially recognised ethnic minority in other several Continental and East Asian countries, including China, Japan, Kazakhstan, Russia, and Uzbekistan.
+Outside of Continental and East Asia, sizeable Korean communities have formed in Germany, the United Kingdom, France, the United States, Canada, Australia, and New Zealand.

-As of 2021, there were an estimated 7.3 million ethnic Koreans residing outside Korea.

 Etymology

-South Koreans refer to themselves as Hanguk-in or Hanguk-saram, both of which mean "people of (Sam)han."
-When including members of the Korean diaspora, Koreans often use the term Han-in.
-Korean Americans refer to themselves as Hangukgye-Migukin.
+South Koreans refer to themselves as Hanguk-in or Hanguk-saram, both of which mean "people of the Han".
+The "Han" in the names of the Korean Empire, Daehan Jeguk, and the Republic of Korea (South Korea), Daehan Minguk or Hanguk, are named in reference to the Three Kingdoms of Korea, not the ancient confederacies in the southern Korean Peninsula.
+Members of the Korean diaspora often use the term Han-in.